Hair Transplant Donor Area: Need to Know Everything

 Pre-Transplant Assessment

-Before undergoing a hair transplant, a thorough assessment of your donor area is conducted to evaluate hair density, follicle quality, and skin health.
+Before a hair transplant, doctors thoroughly assess your donor area to evaluate hair density, follicle quality, and skin health.
 This assessment helps determine the feasibility of the procedure.

 Factors That Influence Donor Area Viability